Have a question about Right to Light?

 During the conveyancing process, easements and covenants are subjects which are considered in the legal enquiries stage.
 This is where your solicitor checks out the legal deeds and the contract of sale for the house you are looking to buy.

-Any owner of a building with windows which have received natural daylight for 20 years or more is entitled to forbid any construction or other obstruction that would deprive them of that illumination.
+Any building owner with windows that have received natural daylight for 20 years or more is entitled to forbid any construction or other obstruction that would deprive them of that illumination.
 Neighbours can't build anything that blocks the light without permission.

-You may build more or larger windows but cannot enlarge the new windows before the new period of 20 years has expired.
-It is also possible for a right to exist if granted expressly by deed or granted implicitly.
+You may construct larger windows, but you cannot enlarge them before a new 20-year period has expired.
+A right may also exist if granted explicitly by deed or implicitly.

-Once a right is established, an owner is entitled to "sufficient light according to the ordinary notions of mankind", which arbitrarily has been taken to mean one foot-candle of illuminance or approximately ten lux for other reading or other work involving visual discrimination.
+Once a right is established, an owner is entitled to "sufficient light according to the ordinary notions of mankind", which is interpreted as one foot-candle of illuminance or about ten lux for reading or tasks that require visual discrimination.
 Exactly how much light is needed, however, is frequently the subject of court disputes, with expert witnesses involved.

 This mostly depends on how much direct light your neighbour's development is obstructing.
 A general rule of thumb is if more than 50% is affected, then your right is breached.